-↔ The principle of Improved trade facilitation and regulatory compliance is set forth to ensure that cross-border paperless trade mechanisms to be developed by the Parties under the agreement contribute to in higher level of transparency, predictability and efficiency in the trade of goods (i.e., trade facilitation), as well as enhanced regulatory compliance through better risk assessment and integrity of data and documents.
+↔ The principle of Improved trade facilitation and regulatory compliance is set forth to ensure that cross-border paperless trade mechanisms to be developed by the Parties under the Agreement/Framework Agreement contribute to in higher level of transparency, predictability and efficiency in the trade of goods (i.e., trade facilitation), as well as enhanced regulatory compliance through better risk assessment and integrity of data and documents.

-(6) Partnership between public and private sectors
+(6) Cooperation between public and private sectors

-• The principle of Partnership between public and private sectors calls for the Parties to develop such partnerships in implementing the Agreement/Arrangement: joint effort between public and private sectors, based on shared perspectives, would result in shared benefits and bring about a balance between needs of trade facilitation and regulatory compliance.
+• The principle of Cooperation between public and private sectors calls for the Parties to ensure cooperation in implementing the Agreement/Framework Agreement: joint effort between public and private sectors, based on shared perspectives, would result in shared benefits and bring about a balance between needs of trade facilitation and regulatory compliance.

-ARTICLE 9: ENABLING DOMESTIC LEGAL ENVIRONMENT
+ARTICLE 6: NATIONAL POLICY FRAMEWORK, PAPERLESS TRADE COMMITTEE AND ENABLING DOMESTIC LEGAL ENVIRONMENT

 - Electronic communications are intrinsically ubiquitous; they give the possibility to connect anywhere and at any time, and know no border.
 Hence, it is highly recommended to adopt the same legislation for domestic and international transactions, in order to avoid creating obstacles to the broadest use of electronic means by introducing different parameters for domestic and international electronic transactions. - In conducting paperless trade, it is ideal if trade-related data and documents in electronic form have the same requirements for use in domestic or international trade.
 Otherwise, traders would have to comply with different requirements, including in those cases when the final destination of the goods is not clear at the beginning of the transaction. - This Article aims at creating an enabling domestic legal environment, fully aligned with the international one.
-The use of international standards in the domestic legal and regulatory environment ensures that domestic legal and regulatory requirements would not hinder cross-border paperless trade. - Examples of recommended international standards and best practices include UNCITRAL Model Law on Electronic Commerce, UNCITRAL Model Law on Electronic Signatures, OECD Guidelines on the Protection of Privacy and Transborder Flows of Personal Data, APEC Data Privacy Framework, etc.
+The use of international standards in the domestic legal and regulatory environment ensures that domestic legal and regulatory requirements would not hinder cross-border paperless trade. - Examples of recommended international standards and best practices include UNCITRAL Model Law on Electronic Commerce, UNCITRAL Model Law on Electronic Signatures, OECD Guidelines on the Protection of Privacy and Transborder Flows of Personal Data, APEC Data Privacy Framework, etc. - O Representatives of government and private sector parties participating in a National Paperless Trade Committee would include representatives from trade, logistics service providers, port and airport authorities, IT service providers, national standard bodies, customs and other regulatory agencies that participate in export, import and transit functions, etc. The scope of participation should be decided by each Party depending on national rules, regulations and environment.